yoganandgopalan/Itsyourskills/API/README.md

 * Did you have time to complete the coding test?
 What would you add to your solution if you had more time?
 * What's your favourite programming language?
 Why?
 * How would you track down a performance bottleneck in an application?
 Have you ever had to do this?
-* How would you improve the Touch2Success API?
+* How would you improve the Itsyourskills API?
 * Please describe yourself using either XML or JSON.